-These messages, for example, were sent between July 4 through 12 in 2014:
+These messages, for example, were sent between July 4 and July 12 in 2014:

 Carter: “You’re gonna have to prove me wrong because I just don’t think you really want this.
 You just keeps pushing it off to another night and say you’ll do it but you never do”